SeleenaJM/al-folio/_pages/about.md

 Short Intro
 ==

-I'm currently a PhD student in Illinois Informatics Institute at University of Illinois at Urbana-Champaign (UIUC), working with [J. Stephen Downie](https://ischool.illinois.edu/people/j-stephen-downie) on research projects supported by [HathiTrust Research Center (HTRC)](https://analytics.hathitrust.org).
-Before coming to UIUC, I obtained my M.S. degree in Information Sciences from University of Pittsburgh.
+I'm currently a PhD student in the Illinois Informatics Institute at the University of Illinois at Urbana-Champaign (UIUC), working with [J. Stephen Downie](https://ischool.illinois.edu/people/j-stephen-downie) on research projects supported by [HathiTrust Research Center (HTRC)](https://analytics.hathitrust.org).
+Before coming to UIUC, I obtained my M.S. degree in Information Sciences from the University of Pittsburgh.

 Previously, I've interned at [Deep Learning Group](https://www.microsoft.com/en-us/research/group/deep-learning-group/) in [Microsoft Research](https://www.microsoft.com/en-us/research/) working on the evaluation of image caption generators.